 Overview-The MHRI-Young Researcher program aims to maintain a diversity of perspectives by supporting up to eight rising sophomores, or rising juniors, who have litte or no research experience.
 The group works together as a cohort.
 The goal is to build confidence and prepare students for competitive research positions later in their time at Macalester.
 Students from all social, ethnic, racial, and financial backgrounds are strongly encouraged to apply.

-Looking forward- Up to seven students will be selected to participate in this program during the summer of 2015.
-The research period will be 10 weeks.
+Up to six students will be selected to participate in this program during the summer of 2015.
+The 10-week research period will begin on May 18 with half of the time spent in each lab.
 Participants will receive a $4,500 stipend and are eligible for on-campus housing, which requires the purchase of a food plan.
-Participants will meet several times before the end of the 2015 spring term, as well as in the fall of 2015 for preparation and synthesis/reflection.

 - A Curriculum vita or resume.
 Guidelines found at at this link

 - An unofficial transcript.
 Instructions can be found at this link.